protofire/Cardano-Developer-Studio/cardano-smart-contracts-examples/README.md

    4) Cardano DB Sync Tools
    5) Ogmios Tools
    6) Kupo Tools
-   7) Plutus Development Tools
+   7) Cardano Development Tools
    0) Exit
    Enter your choice or 0 to exit: 7
    ```

-3. **Choose the a Cardano Development Container or use the local execution**:
+3. **Choose the a Cardano Development container or use the local execution**:

    ```
    Fetching list of cardano-development containers (including stopped)...